codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

          - finished
 {% endhighlight %}

-Notice that `finished` is the default behavior so you can omit the last two lines (i.e. the `on:` part).
+Notice that `skipped/success` is the default behavior so if omit the last two lines (i.e. the `on:` part) the second step will wait for the next step to either run successfully or be skipped.

 >Also notice that the name `main_clone` is reserved for the automatic clone that takes place in the beginning of pipelines that are linked to a git repository.
 You need to define which steps depend on it (probably the start of your graph) so that `git checkout` happens before the other steps.